 Statement of Purpose or Personal Statement

 This is your opportunity to showcase who you are and your interest in the field of study in which you are applying to.
 It is important to use examples and stories to enhance your points.
-It is also important to state why you are interested in studying the program you are applying for and why you chose that particular school.
-The selection committees also like to read about your future career goals and how your graduate education will lead you toward those goals.
+It is also important to state why you are interested in the program you are applying for and why you chose that particular school.
+The selection committees also like to read about your future career goals and how your graduate education will lead you there.

 Statement of Purpose

 - Check out the UC Guide on writing your Statement of Purpose

 - Video: 10 Steps to Writing an Effective Statement of Purpose

 - Drafting your Statement of Purpose